ryanboyd/WhisperingWizard/README.md

 Whispering Wizard is simply a **graphical user interface (GUI)** designed to make these amazing technologies more accessible.
 It provides a user-friendly way to tap into the power of Whisper and FFmpeg without requiring you to dive into the command line.

 In other words, Whispering Wizard is **a wrapper** around these tools, guiding you through the transcription process so you don’t have to worry about the technical details.
-We just make it easier for you to leverage the brilliance of the real wizards behind the scenes.
+This application just make it easier for you to leverage the brilliance of the real wizards behind the scenes.

 ## Shout-Outs 💖